-It is difficult to accept that your child is not playing as much as you may hope.
-However, coaches are professionals.
-They make judgment decisions based on what they believe to be best for all students involved.
-As you have seen from the list above, certain things can be and should be discussed with your child's coach.
-Other things, such as those in the following paragraph, must be left to the discretion of the coach.
+It can be hard to accept that your child isn't playing as much as you'd like.
+However, coaches are professionals who make decisions based on what they believe is best for all students.
+While some topics are appropriate to discuss with the coach, others should be left to their discretion.